Why is Task Manager Disabled?

 If it is because of the virus then Windows will search with antivirus or some device will repair it.
 Whereas the registry trick below is given

 Manual Registry Hack

-Open up regedit.exe through the start menu search or run box, and then navigate down to the following key:
+Open regedit.exe by searching or running box in the start menu, and then navigate to the following key:

 - 1 – Disable task manager